 As the comment behind the property states, this style only works in Opera and Internet Explorer.
 Firefox doesn’t support an inline-block display setting.
 Therefore, it throws an error and ignores the property.
 This can be pretty useful knowledge if Firefox isn’t behaving like you’d expect it to, or if another browser is rendering better than Firefox.

 Or consider the third (highlighted) item in the image.
 Here, Firefox is having problems with a vertical-align property, but Firefox understands vertical-align.
-So I clicked the URL to look at the source and found this code:
+Sometimes you will find an error in the code so in regards to finding an error I clicked the URL to look at the source and found this code:

 Here, the problem lies with the code, not the browser.
 There is no “center” value for the vertical-align property.
 The author of the code should have written “vertical-align: middle” instead.
 It’s a small difference in semantics, maybe, but it makes a big difference in how that element is displayed.